 Cycle design and optimization

-A science-based approach to a better process
+The science-based approach to a better lyophilization process.

 - Freezing rate

 - Shelf temperature

 - Ramp rate from freezing to primary drying

 - Ramp rate from primary to secondary drying

 - Stoppering pressure